mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Multiple variables can be declared with one `:=` operator.
 For example, `name, age := "Mark", 57`.

+The `:=` operator is particularly useful for capturing function return values.

-It is an error to attempt to declare a variable that has already been declared, whether is with a `var` statement or using the `:=` operator.
+It is an error to attempt to declare a variable that has already been declared, whether with a `var` statement or the `:=` operator.

 Variables that have already been declared can be assigned new values with the `=` operator.
 For example, `name = "Tami"`.